First-Point/cosmohub-token-list/README.md

 - **Regular Updates**: Token lists are regularly maintained and updated
 - **Validation**: All token data is validated for accuracy and completeness

+## Data Sources

+This token list aggregates data from multiple trusted sources to provide the most comprehensive and accurate token information.
+Our primary sources include:

+- **TraderJoe**: [traderjoe-xyz/joe-tokenlists](https://github.com/traderjoe-xyz/joe-tokenlists) - Popular tokens from the TraderJoe DEX ecosystem
+- **Pangolin**:
+  - [pangolindex/tokenlists](https://github.com/pangolindex/tokenlists) - Token lists from the Pangolin Exchange
+  - [pangolindex/tokens](https://github.com/pangolindex/tokens) - Token assets and metadata from Pangolin
+- **Uniswap**: [Uniswap/default-token-list](https://github.com/Uniswap/default-token-list) - The default token list used by the Uniswap interface
+- **TrustWallet**: [trustwallet/assets](https://github.com/trustwallet/assets) - A comprehensive, up-to-date collection of token information

+Our synchronization process ensures that token data is regularly updated from these sources while maintaining consistency in format and validation across all networks.

 ## Validation and Quality Control

 All token lists in this repository go through rigorous validation to ensure: